titov-vv/jal/docs/README.md

 <sup>*</sup> - entry point location is platform dependable.
 Eg. on Linux it might be in `~/.local/run`, on Windows - `Scripts` directory of your python installation.

 ### Upgrades
-If you upgrade to newer version from Git repository after 9 October 2021 you need to upgrade PySide (Qt) from version 5 to version 6.2 or above.
+If you installed *jal* via *pip* then you may upgrade it to newer version with help of command `pip install jal -U`

 ### Screenshots